FabioFV/tecnicas-fundamentales/README.md

 The project have two parts:

 - [Midterm] - In this part what matter is that the program "works".
 It's not mandatory to take into account the good practices, design patterns, software development life cycle, etc.
-- [Final] - This part, basically, is for taking into account the good practices, design patterns and software development life cycle.
+- [Final] (WORKING) - This part, basically, is for taking into account the good practices, design patterns and software development life cycle.

 ### Colaborators